johannschopplich/kirby-vue3-starterkit/site/plugins/kirby-extended/docs/meta.md

 ### Page models for template-specific meta data

 You might not want to adapt meta data for specific templates.
+To do so, overwrite defaults with the `metadata()` method of page models per template.

 The following example adds a `metadata()` method to all article templates, that takes care of generating useful metadata, if an article issue is shared in a social network and also provides an automatically generated description for search engines.
 All keys returned by the `metadata()` method must be lowercase.
 Any array item can be a value of a closure, that will be called on the `$page` object, so you can use `$this` within the closure to refer to the current page.